PallHaraldsson/H-Mish/README.md

 http://fooplot.com/#W3sidHlwZSI6MCwiZXEiOiIoMC4yNSp4KzEpXjIqeCIsImNvbG9yIjoiIzAwMDAwMCJ9LHsidHlwZSI6MCwiZXEiOiJ4Kih4KzEpXjIiLCJjb2xvciI6IiMwMDAwMDAifSx7InR5cGUiOjEwMDB9XQ--

-[EDIT: workling on this (was wrong): My hard_mish is also as fast for Float16, and hard_mish2 is now too (was orders of magnitute slower for that type with out special casing, while was/is as fast for machine floats).]
+My hard_mish is also as fast for Float16, and hard_mish2 is now too (was orders of magnitute slower for that type with out special casing, while was/is as fast for machine floats).

 I find mine likely to be better with the third-order polynominal (at least not slower), than second-order, the parabola in the original: